stackforge/openstack-sdk-php/doc/oo-tutorial.md

 `$idService->token()`.

-Note that the `IdentityService` object may throw various exceptions (all subclasses of OpenStack::Exception) during authentication.
-Failed authentication results in an \OpenStack\Transport\AuthorizationException, while a network failure may result in an \OpenStack\Transport\ServerException.
+Note that the `IdentityService` object may throw various exceptions (all subclasses of OpenStack\Common\Exception) during authentication.
+Failed authentication results in an \OpenStack\Common\Transport\AuthorizationException, while a network failure may result in an \OpenStack\Common\Transport\ServerException.

 Earlier, we talked about the service catalog.
 Once we've authenticated, we can get the service catalog from `$idService->serviceCatalog()`.
 It